gelilaa/template-html-css/pages/README.md

 # Pages

-other HTML pages besides `index.html`
+In this directory put all other HTML pages besides `index.html`